mozilla/iris/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/mozilla/iris)
 ![GitHub issues](https://img.shields.io/github/issues/mozilla/iris)

-Iris is a tool that uses on-screen pattern and text matching, while manipulating a machine's mouse and keyboard, to test visual and interactive states of an application.
+Mozilla Iris is a tool that uses on-screen pattern and text matching, while manipulating a machine's mouse and keyboard, to test visual and interactive states of an application.
 For more detailed information and troubleshooting tips, please [view our wiki](https://github.com/mozilla/iris/wiki).

 ## Installation